kbx81/RGBBinaryClock/README.md

  little extra uniqueness to the clock, too.

 A CR2032 coin-cell battery back-up can be installed to keep the time valid in the event that the board loses power.
+Version 4 of the hardware also includes a super capacitor, eliminating the need for the battery; even so, both can be installed, adding flexibility to the build.

 Finally--and one could argue that no clock is complete without one--it has an alarm!
 The alarm can be set to beep at any of the eight times the user sets.
  There is also an hourly chime that one can enable which will beep out each hour in binary using high and/or low pitch tones...so you can hear the time when you're in another room!
+The display can be configured to blink when an alarm occurs.
+Version 4 of the clock also includes extra pin headers, some pins of which can be used as inputs to trigger the alarm from an external device.

 ## Great, but what makes it tick?

 The "brain" is an STM32F072 microcontroller.
-This MCU alone has everything that's necessary to have a functional time clock -- temperature sensor included.
+This MCU alone has everything that's necessary to have a functional time clock -- even a temperature sensor as a bonus.
 Still, it might not be quite as accurate as some of us would like.
  For those folks, the PCBs have footprints for a Maxim DS3231 or DS3234 "extremely accurate" temperature-compensated crystal (TCXO) I2C real time clock IC as well as an LM75 (or compatible) I2C temperature sensor.
 Why both?
 The